unrealxinfinity/LDTS/README.md

 **Solution** : **State Pattern**

 - By using this pattern we can avoid what we stated before by integrating states to the game.
 We can also avoid a chunk of if statements by using polymorphism to switch to the right state.

+#### **Checking every boulder/target combination after every move is inefficient**

+**Solution** : **Observer Pattern**

+- By implementing this pattern with target controllers as observers and boulder controllers as subjects, we can avoid unnecessary checks.
+Only when a boulder moves, its controller will notify the target controllers, which will then determine if the boulder has stepped into a target, out of a target, both, or neither.
+This result could then be used to increment/decrement an integer variable that determines how many boulders are in targets.
+When this is equal to the number of targets, the level is completed.

+#### **Checking collision with every wall is inefficient**

+**Solution** : **Have two Wall classes**

+- By creating an "ImportantWall" class that is a subclass of Wall and is functionally identical, we can differentiate between walls that are just decoration (notably, walls behind walls) and walls that matter for collision.
+Thus, the level saves two lists of walls.

 [Heres a link to show UML Class Diagram, click to see their interactions](.....)